 Shannon Awsumb has successfully represented local and national clients in a wide range of business disputes in state and federal courts across the country.

-Shannon’s practice focuses on complex commercial litigation (including business torts, breach of contract claims, and ownership and governance matters) and insurance coverage disputes involving fidelity and professional liability claims.
-Shannon has been included on the Super Lawyers Rising Stars list every year since 2010.
+Shannon’s practice focuses on complex commercial litigation (including business torts, breach of contract claims, and ownership and governance matters) and insurance coverage disputes involving commercial property, fidelity, and professional liability claims.
+Shannon was selected as a Minnesota Super Lawyer in 2020.
+Shannon was also included on the Super Lawyers Rising Stars list from 2010-2016.

 Prior to joining the firm, Shannon completed clerkships for the Honorable David G. Campbell, District of Arizona (2003-2004) and for the Honorable John S.W.
 Lim, Hawaii Intermediate Court of Appeals (2001-2002).

-Following a 5 day trial, Hennepin County District Court Judge Ivy Bernhardson ruled that Kim Lund was the “prevailing party” against her brother, Tres Lund, and various Lund’s entities, in a lengthy legal battle centered on the value of Kim Lund’s ownership interests and Tres Lund’s exercise of power and control over Kim’s interests.
-In the Court’s 54-page opinion concluding this complex shareholder dispute, the Court awarded Kim $45,225,000, which means that Lund’s must buy Kim Lund out over time for that price.
-The Court also awarded Kim her court costs.
+Following a five-day trial, Hennepin County District Court Chief Judge Ivy Bernhardson ruled that Kim Lund was the “prevailing party” against her brother, Tres Lund, and various Lunds entities, in a lengthy legal battle centered on the value of Kim Lund’s ownership interests and Tres Lund’s exercise of power and control over Kim’s interests.
+In the court’s 54-page opinion concluding this complex shareholder dispute, the court awarded Kim $45,225,000, which means that Lunds must buy Kim Lund out over time for that price.
+The court also awarded Kim her court costs.

 Represented a national bank and its holding company in a coverage litigation involving a $15 million financial institution bond claim relating to a $26 million fraud loss.